etelan/TrainBlock-Springboot-with-Database/README.md

 updateTrainById id passHash stationName
 deleteTrain passHash id

+## passHash
+This api requires a hash to work, and I would strongly advise you change the hash for each of the CRUD permissions before cloning this project and using it yourself.

 ## Why did you make this
 I wanted to learn springboot, and have more experiences with databases.
 In previous projects I was having difficulty closing the database connection, now, springboot handles it all for us using repositories.